 English lessons will also be taught using the National Curriculum.

 After assessing a child's skills in spelling, punctuation, grammar, reading and writing, we will make a note of strengths and weaknesses.
 Within these topics, we will plan teaching points to support the child with each concept and the aspects that they struggle with.

 The English lesson will start phonics or spelling.
-We then move on to starter activities and games to 'boost the brain.'
+We then move on to starter activities to 'boost the brain.'

 After this will be an input from the tutor, going over the first part of the lesson.
 This first part will focus on either punctuation or language features.
 The child will be taught using a variety of methods, depending on their learning style.